vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 # FactoryGirl.create(:some_object)
 ```

 This one returns an instance of the class the factory emulates.
-It is recommended to use **create** only when you really need to hit the database since this strategy slows down your test suite if overused unnecessarily.
+It is recommended to use **create** only when you really need to hit the database.
+This strategy slows down your test suite if overused unnecessarily.
 Use it if you want to make use of your validations since it will run **save!** in the background.
 I think this option is mostly appropriate when you do integration tests where you want to involve a database for your test scenarios.

 + **build**